The geometry of financial institutions -- Wasserstein clustering of financial data: Introduction

-\paragraph{Related Literature}
+\subsection{Related Literature}

 Clustering distributions using Wasserstein distances has been explored in various works including \cite{PaDoDrKoTsYa21,ZhChYa22,VaWa19,HuHoDaNgYuBuPh21,HoNgYuBuHuPh17}.
-A different financial context was also considered in this area, including \cite{HoIsMu21} by Horvath et al., for clustering of market regimes.
-In \cite{StJe17}, Staib et al.\ proposed the Wasserstein $k$-means++ and its initialization strategy, generalizing the classical $k$-means++ algorithm (introduced in \cite{ArVa07}).
+This approach has also been applied in financial contexts, such as in \cite{HoIsMu21}, for the clustering of market regimes.
+In \cite{StJe17}, Staib et al.\ proposed Wasserstein $k$-means++ as well as an initialization strategy, generalizing the classical $k$-means++ algorithm, cf.\ \cite{ArVa07}.
 However, to the best of our knowledge, clustering distributions with missing coordinates has not been investigated before.
-To address this problem, we rely heavily on the concept of the generalized Wasserstein barycenter, introduced by Delon, Gozlan, and Saint-Dizier \cite{JuGoSa21}, which extends the classical Wasserstein barycenter of Agueh and Carlier \cite{AgCa11}.
+To address this problem, we rely heavily on the concept of the generalized Wasserstein barycenter, introduced by Delon, Gozlan, and Saint-Dizier in \cite{JuGoSa21}, which extends the classical Wasserstein barycenter of Agueh and Carlier \cite{AgCa11}.
+In the Euclidean case, we are aware of one method for the $k$-means problem with missing values which does not impute points beforehand.
+This method is called $k$-pod and was introduced by Chi et.al.\ in \cite{ChChBa16}.
 For computational aspects related to optimal transport and regularized Wasserstein distance, we refer to the work of Cuturi \cite{Cu13} and the book \cite{Computational_OT} by Cuturi and Peyr\'e.
-Additionally, we utilize the POT (0.8.2) package (a Python package for optimal transport), as detailed in \cite{FlCoGrAlBoChChCoFaFoGaGaJaRaReRoScSeSuTaToVa21}, extensively for implementation purposes.
+Additionally, we use the \texttt{POT} package (Python package for optimal transport, see \cite{FlCoGrAlBoChChCoFaFoGaGaJaRaReRoScSeSuTaToVa21}) extensively for implementation purposes.